pengwei-iie/DuReader/README.md

 #### Preparation
 Before training the model, we have to make sure that the data is ready.
 For preparation, we will check the data files, make directories and extract a vocabulary for later use.
-You can run the following command to do this with a specified task name:
+You can run the following command to do this with a specified task name: this has been done and the vocab is saved in data/vocab
 ```
 python run.py --prepare
 ```